Macy Alexander: Storylines

-Their wedding plans didn't go as smoothly as they wanted.
-While Macy's family supported them, only Thorne's sister Felicia (then played by Colleen Dion-Scotti) was willing to be part of their wedding.
-Macy and Thorne decided to have a church ceremony, and they were pleasantly surprised when Thorne's entire family showed up.
-Unfortunately, the Forresters could not truly accept Macy as Thorne's wife, and Macy and Thorne were constantly arguing over what her mother was up to, and the two separated.
-After waiting in vain for Thorne to come to her (he was waiting for the same thing), Macy got involved with tennis pro Jake Maclaine (Todd McKee), who had recently broken up with Felicia.
-Thorne finally came to her and asked her to come back, but by then it had been too long, and Macy opted to stay with Jake.
-It wasn't long before she regretted her decision and went home to Thorne, who welcomed her back with open arms.
-Their happiness didn't last long, because they couldn't stop the fighting and Thorne soon fell for Karen (also played by Joanna Johnson), the long-lost twin of his first love, Caroline.
+Their wedding plans don't go smoothly, as hile Macy's family supported them, only Thorne's sister Felicia (Colleen Dion-Scotti) is willing to be part of their wedding.
+Macy and Thorne decide to have a church ceremony, and they are pleasantly surprised when Thorne's entire family show up.
+However, the Forresters have trouble truly accepting Macy as Thorne's wife, and Macy and Thorne are constantly arguing over Sally, leading to their separation.
+After waiting for Thorne to come to her (he was waiting for the same thing), Macy gets involved with tennis pro Jake Maclaine (Todd McKee), who has recently broken up with Felicia.
+Thorne eventually asks Macy to reunite, but Macy opts to stay with Jake.
+It isn't long before she regrets her decision and goes home to Thorne, who welcomes her back with open arms.
+However, they start fighting again and Thorne soon falls for Karen (also played by Joanna Johnson), the long-lost twin of his first love, Caroline.

-During her relationship with Jake, Macy was accused of stealing the BeLieF formula from Forrester.
+During her relationship with Jake, Macy is accused of stealing the BeLieF formula from Forrester.
 Jake eventually confessed to the crime, spurring him and his sister into leaving town.
-Macy and Thorne again reunited, only this time Anthony Armando (Michael Sabatino) came between them ... that, and Macy's alcoholism.
-When model Ivana (Monika Schnarre) was found dead, Thorne was accused of the crime, but it turned out it was Anthony.
-When Macy and Thorne began singing together again, they once again renewed their relationship.
-Although they hit a bump in the road with Macy's throat cancer, it wasn't long before the two married yet again.
-When Thorne got himself involved with Claudia Cortéz (Lilly Melgar), a Forrester employee who was in the country illegally, it was the last straw, and Macy and Thorne's already tenuous relationship broke.
-Macy threw herself into trying to get over Thorne, and while she was trying to do that, she was making friends with Grant Chambers (Charles Grant), a new designer at Spectra.
-Almost before they knew it, she and Grant were in love, and planning a wedding.
+Macy and Thorne again reunite, but the relationship suffers due to Macy's alcoholism and Anthony Armando (Michael Sabatino) coming between them.
+When model Ivana (Monika Schnarre) is found dead, Thorne was accused of the crime, but it turns out it was Anthony.
+When Macy and Thorne begin singing together again, they renew their relationship and remarry.
+Macy also is diagnosed with throat cancer but survives.
+Her relationship with Thorne ends again when he gets involved with Claudia Cortéz (Lilly Melgar), a Forrester employee who is in the country illegally.
+Macy throws herself into trying to get over Thorne, and while she was trying to do that, she was making friends with Grant Chambers (Charles Grant), a new designer at Spectra.
+They fall in love and start planning a wedding.